Daniel300v/FPGA-perceptron/README.md

 ## Eight bit perceptron theory

 The current implementation of the perceptron adheres to a few limitations.
 Firstly, it will only be limited to eight bit unsigned integer values.
 Secondly, multiplication will be replaced with bit shifting.
-Thirdly, the activation function used will be a simple threshold funchtion.
+Thirdly, the activation function used will be a simple threshold function.

 ## Architecture